nebulabroadcast/nebula-tutorial/README.md

 In this tutorial, we will guide you through the process of setting up Nebula 6 on your machine, step by step.
 By the end of this tutorial, you will have a fully functional Nebula instance up and running.

-Keep in mind that Nebula 6 is still in beta, and it lacks some features that will be available in the final release.

 Note: This tutorial is designed for Debian-based Linux distributions such as Ubuntu, and has been tested on Ubuntu.
 If you're using a different distribution, the steps may be slightly different.